JonHurst/aims-convert/docs/command_line.rst

 and that this has added the ``aims`` entry point to somewhere that is included in your PATH environmental variable.

-The script is written as filter, i.e. it takes input from STDIN, writes to STDOUT and sends any error information to STDERR.
-Replace ``aims_roster`` with the file path of your downloaded roster.
+The script is written as a filter, i.e. it takes input from STDIN, writes to STDOUT and sends any error information to STDERR.
+In the examples below, replace ``aims_roster`` with the file path of your downloaded roster.

 eFJ output
 ----------